GeorgePlaten/fe-p2/README.md

 ## How did I complete this project?

 ### TODO (after P3 is completed)
-1. Review your work against the Project Rubric.
+1. Review against the Project Rubric.
 2. Submit it according to the Submission Instructions on the portal.

 My repository includes the following files from the original fork:

 * **index.html**: The main HTML document.
-Contains links to all of the CSS and JS resources needed to render the resume, including resumeBuilder.js. _This file is unchanged from the one supplied by Udacity_.
+Contains links to all of the CSS and JS resources needed to render the resume, including resumeBuilder.js.
+_This file is unchanged from the one supplied by Udacity_.
-* **js/helper.js**: Contains helper code needed to format the resume and build the map. _I made some minor additions to this file.
+* **js/helper.js**: Contains helper code needed to format the resume and build the map.
+_I made some minor additions to this file.
 More on helper.js further down_.
 * **js/resumeBuilder.js**: This is wot I did done.
 * **js/jQuery.js**: The jQuery library.
 * **css/style.css**: Contains all of the CSS needed to style the page.
-This file was far from following the Udacity Style Guide and there wasn't much value in me fixing it.
-This also discouraged me from really making the resume 'my own'.
+_This file was far from following the Udacity Style Guide and there wasn't much value in me fixing it.
+This also discouraged me from really making the resume 'my own'_.
 * **README.md**: This file right here.
-Markdown.
-Why?
+Markdown. _Why?_
 * and some custom images in the images directory.

 My repository also includes: